 - From sites with no topical relevance to yours

-From private blog networks (sites with thin content, multiple outbound
+- From private blog networks (sites with thin content, multiple outbound links to unrelated sites)

 - From comment spam or forum signature links at scale